gladstoneai/POWERplay/README.md

-# **POWERplay:** An RL toolchain to study power-seeking in AI
+# **POWERplay:** A toolchain to study AI power-seeking

 ![POWERplay banner image](img/powerplay-banner-image.png)

-**POWERplay**  is an open-source toolchain that makes it easy to study power-seeking and [instrumental convergence](https://en.wikipedia.org/wiki/Instrumental_convergence) in reinforcement learning agents.
+**POWERplay**  is an open-source toolchain that makes it easy to study power-seeking behavior in reinforcement learning agents.
 POWERplay was developed by [Gladstone AI](https://www.gladstone.ai/), an AI safety company.
 It's primarily intended as a research tool.

 ## FAQs: